Resonant enhancement of particle emission from a parametrically driven condensate in a one-dimensional lattice: Introduction

 \section{Introduction}

 Pattern formation is one of the most striking phenomena of nonequilibrium dynamical systems \cite{pattern}.
 Examples can be found in contexts ranging from fluid dynamics and nonlinear optics \cite{fluid,optics} to biochemistry and the early universe \cite{bio,universe}.
 In the quantum regime the physics is even richer \cite{quantum1,quantum2,quantum3,quantum4,quantum5,quantum6,quantum7,quantum8}, with the possibility of new forms of ordering and superpositions of macroscopically distinguishable patterns.
-Here we model cold atom experiments where periodically modulating the interaction strength leads to particle “jets” \cite{chin1,chin2,chin3,chin4}, focussing on the role of collective modes.
+Here we model cold atom experiments where periodically modulating the interaction strength leads to particle “jets” \cite{chin1,chin2,chin3,chin4}, focusing on the role of collective modes.

 In a previous work we analyzed a minimal model of these experiments, which demonstrated how the modulated interactions lead to particle emission \cite{lai}.
-The model consists of a semi-infinite 1D lattice where a deep local potential confines a condensate to the boundary site.
+That previous model consists of a semi-infinite one-dimensional (1D) lattice where a deep local potential confines a condensate to the boundary site.
 When the interactions are modulated at the appropriate frequencies, atoms can be excited from the condensate into unbounded modes, allowing them to escape.
-Here we introduce a slightly more sophisticated model, in which the trap consists of two sites.
-The modulated interactions can then parametrically excite a ``sloshing mode", which in turn drives particle emission.
-This collective mode provides a resonant enhancement, allowing a weak modulation to produce a macroscopic number of particles.
+While that model provided significant insights, it did not contain enough degrees of freedom to capture the role of collective modes.
+Unlike the experiments, particle emission was found for arbitrarily weak drive strength, and it was incapable of explaining the observed density modulations.
+To overcome these deficiencies, here we introduce a slightly more sophisticated model, in which the trap consists of two sites.
+The modulated interactions can then parametrically excite a ``sloshing mode," which in turn drives particle emission.
+This collective mode provides a resonant enhancement, allowing a weak modulation to produce a jet containing a macroscopic number of particles.
 Evidence of these collective modes were found in the experiment \cite{chin2}.
 Our model explains the large density modulations which accompany the particle emission, as well as the amplitude dependence of the emission rate.
 In particular we give a physical picture of the threshold behavior seen in Ref.~\cite{chin1}.